st235/HSE.2DImageProcessing.Week7/README.md

 1. Using a random forest to find [68 facial landmarks](https://www.researchgate.net/figure/68-facial-landmarks_fig1_338048224)
 2. Using a dnn model to convert these 68 points to 128D vector
+3. Use KNN to find the class' label

 | Extracted features example, Lincoln       | Extracted features example, Cohen         | Extracted features example, Atkinson       | Extracted features example, Pegg           |
 |-------------------------------------------|-------------------------------------------|--------------------------------------------|--------------------------------------------|